 Section 9. (l) details the following features to be included in a tax invoice:-

 From this list, cash sales receipts and invoices must contain eight (8) features.
 What is the practice?
 Many taxpayers issue cash sale receipts without the required features.
-For example, petrol stations and shopkeepers do this and are therefore in contravention of the tax law and face the possibility of being charged by KRA.
+For example, petrol stations and shopkeepers do this and contravene the tax law and face the possibility of being charged by the KRA.

-It is important to note that this Section is for commercial sales documents that are not electronically generated fiscal receipts.
+It is important to note that this section is for commercial sales documents that are not electronically generated by fiscal receipts.
 Section 9.
 (2) of the VAT Regulation (2017) details the features expected to be included in an electronically generated fiscal receipt.

 The Section requires that a registered person provides an electronically generated fiscal receipt as a simplified tax invoice for cash sales made from retail premises.;- ’The name, address, and PIN of the supplier’.